12-09-19 Wound Attraction

 Sally had hit a nerve and the flood gates opened.
 Donna fell to the floor and assumed a fetal position and wailed like a baby.
 Sally moved next to Donna and held her head in her lap.
 Donna cried for nearly an hour.
 She eventually laid in Sally’s lap exhausted.

-Thru her puffy eyes she looked up a Sally and asked, ‘why have you stayed?
+Thru her puffy eyes Donna looked up at Sally and asked, ‘why have you stayed?
 The others left me.
 Why have you stayed?’
 ‘I don’t know, I’m not sure,’ answered Sally.
 Donna continued, ‘I know you too.
 You had mother issues.
 Your mother fought alcoholism until she died from it.
-You tried but you could not save her.’
+You tried very hard, but you could not save her.’
 That’s all Donna had to say.
 Sally started crying softly.
-Then she saw her mother’s face on the figure in her lap.
+Then Sally saw her mother’s face on the figure in her lap.
 She began sobbing loudly while stroking the face.
 Sally had to lay down and moved beside Donna.
 Donna wrapped her arms around Sally and they both cried together.